-Table 20 summarizes the costs and cost savings associated with a general model utilizing housing first and supportive services, such as case management.
+Table 20 summarizes the costs and implied cost savings associated with a general model utilizing housing first and supportive services.
 This multifaceted intervention has been seen to decrease high-intensity engagement with the whole system through decreased inpatient hospitalizations and emergency department utilization, fewer arrests, and fewer days in jail.
-This decreased engagement creates cost savings across the entire system.
-The supportive services part of the model also facilitates increased engagement with other parts of the system, such as increased utilization of substance use and mental health treatment services, and meetings with case managers.
+Decreased engagement creates cost savings across the entire system.
+Supportive services also facilitate increased engagement with other parts of the system, such as increased utilization of substance use and mental health treatment services and meetings with case managers.
 This increased engagement increases overall costs.
 In addition, the housing first part of the model has costs that are fixed per person.
 In Table 20, the cost of temporary stable housing without intervention includes only the costs associated with episodic use of emergency shelter or transitional housing beds by individuals.
-The cost of temporary stable housing for the housing first model includes these costs but also the cost associated with short-term stable housing, and it assumes that individuals engaged in the housing first with supportive services model will utilize both transitional and short-term stable housing options for longer than individuals who are not receiving any other services associated with a shelter or short-term bed.
+The cost of temporary stable housing for the housing first model includes these costs, and it also the cost associated with short-term stable housing.
+It assumes that individuals engaged in the housing first with supportive services model will utilize both transitional and short-term stable housing options for longer than individuals who are not receiving any other services associated with a shelter or short-term bed.
 Thus the increased cost of housing in the housing first model as compared to the non-intervention model is due more to the increase in the number of days that an individual is housed rather than the cost of one day/night of housing.